Removals to New Zealand

 It does not, however, include large items of furniture.

-Are there any prohibited and restricted items for New Zealand I need to be aware of when packing?
+Are there any New Zealand restricted items or prohibited objects I need to be aware of when packing?

 When planning to travel or relocate to New Zealand, it’s important to be aware of the country’s list of prohibited and restricted items that cannot be brought into the country.
 Whether you are visiting or moving permanently, it is crucial to check whether the items you intend to bring are restricted or prohibited and take appropriate action.